-In DTNs, the probabilistic nodal mobility and interruptible wireless links lead to nondeterministic and intermittent connectivity.
-The store-carry-and-forward paradigm is used by most routing protocols to efficiently deliver messages.
-However, due to limited storage space, excessive copies of messages easily lead to buffer overflowing.
-Therefore, how to reasonably allocate network resources becomes significant.
-In this paper, aiming to improve the delivery ratio, we present a non-heuristic message scheduling and drop strategy on the Spray and Wait routing protocol (SDSRP), which calculates the priority of each message by evaluating the impact of both replicating and dropping a message copy on delivery ratio.
+SRP), which calculates the priority of each message by evaluating the impact of both replicating and dropping a message copy on delivery ratio.
 Simultaneously, it schedules messages and makes drop decisions according to the priority.
-Moreover, we also propose an improved message scheduling and drop strategy ISDSRP, by enhancing the accuracy of estimating method.
-We conduct simulations in ONE under the synthetic random-waypoint mobility pattern and the real-world trace EPFL.
-The simulation results show that, compared with Spray and Wait, Spray and Wait-O, and Spray and Wait-C, IS-DSRP and SDSRP achieve higher delivery ratio, similar average hopcounts, and a lower overhead ratio.
+Moreover, we also proposed an improved message scheduling and drop strategy ISD-SRP, by enhancing the accuracy of estimating method.
+We conducted simulations in ONE under the synthetic random-waypoint mobility pattern and the real-world trace EPFL.
+The simulation results showed that compared with spray and wait, spray and wait-O, and spray and wait-C, ISDSRP and SDSRP achieved higher delivery ratio, similar average hopcounts, and lower overhead ratio.